 Use a heavy duty trailer to transport the machine.
-Engage park brakes and block wheels.
-Securely fasten the machine to the trailer with straps, chains, cables, or ropes.
+Engage the park brakes and block wheels.
+After the wheels have been properly blocked, securely fasten the machine to the trailer with straps, chains, cables, or ropes.
+Be sure that the trailer has all necessary lighting and marking as required by law and use a safety chain.